-The Threats as reported by the MSS-APS, MSS-EPS, MSS-SIEM, MSS-EIR, MSS-UTM for this month there are a total of 422,527 attacks denied by the rules of the firewall.
+The Threats as reported by the MSS-APS, MSS-EPS, MSS-SIEM, MSS-EIR, MSS-UTM for this month there are a total of 303,729 attacks denied by the rules of the firewall.

-We have noticed an increase in attack activity of 39.12% from last month.
+We have noticed a decrease in attack activity of 63.78% from last month.
+It is also relevant to mention a plunge in failed attacks from March but remaining similar to February attacks denied.
 We recommend BANVIVIENDA to review the activity of the devices where these events are registered.

-Most of the attacks are targeting port 23(Telnet), followed by port 80 (HTTP) and port 22 (SSH).
-About 51% of all attacks dropped are aiming the telnet port, something that slightly changed from the 62% in previous month.
-It is strongly advisable to, if opened, close this port and switch all administration connections to SSHv2.
-The highest next count is HTTP with only a 16% of all attacked dropped, even if it does not seem like a big number it is very important to know it has been targeted.
+Most of the attacks are targeting port 23(Telnet), followed by port 22 (SSH) and port 80 (HTTP).
+About 62% of all attacks dropped are targeting telnet port.
+It is strongly advisable to close this port and switch all administration connections to SSHv2.